-This callback format consumes a lot of memory since the whole response must be generated before it is sent to the user.
-This function is deprecated and only kept for backwards compatibility.
+This callback format consumes quite much memory since the whole response must be generated before it is sent to the user.
+This functions is deprecated and only keept for backwards compability.
 For new development Module:Function/3 should be used.